sapegin/tamia/Readme.md

 }
 ```

-5. Update your global CSS:
+5. Add this line to your global CSS:

 ```css
 @layer reset, base, tokens, recipes, utilities;